Hanau commemorates victims of racist attack | DW | 04.03.2020

 "Our fundamental values, our freedom, our peace — these are not secure without us," Steinmeier said.
 "Democracy does not live because the constitution commands it to.
 It lives and endures if we want it and if we stand up for it — against those who want to put it in question or undermine it.
 We must actively defend it.
 Us, the state, and me."

 Steinmeier said "there are no second-class citizens" in Germany and "no gradations in being German."
-He said every person in the country "must be able to live in security and peace" and that Germany's institutions, especially people "at the top," "must do everything possible" to protect people from hostility.
+He said every person in the country "must be able to live in security and peace."

 Hanau Memorial